-Administrative Procedure - Supporting Students who are Parents, Expectant Parents, or Victims of Domestic or Sexual Violence
+Supporting Students Who are Parents, Expectant Parents, or Victims of Domestic or Sexual Violence

-The District provides accommodations and support services to students are parents, expectant parents, or victims of sexual or domestic violence (Article 26A Students) to enable them to succeed in school.
+The District provides accommodations and support services to students who are parents, expectant parents, or victims of domestic or sexual violence (Article 26A Students) to enable them to succeed in school.
 Use this procedure to implement the District's program for supporting Article 26A students.

-The topics outlined in this procedure include: Glossary of Terms; Notification, Roles, and Responsibilities; Training; Initial Response; Article 26A Support Services; Confidentiality; Recordkeeping; and Monitoring.
+The topics outlined in this procedure include: Glossary of Terms; Notification, Roles, and Responsibilities; Training; Initial Response; Article 26A Support Services; Confidentiality; Recordkeeping; and Policy and Procedure Review.

-Complaints alleging violations of Article 26A are processed using Administrative Procedure 7.255-AP2, Complaint Resolution Procedure for Students who are Parents, Expectant Parents, or Victims of Domestic or Sexual Violence.
+Complaints alleging violations of Article 26A are processed using administrative procedure 7:255-AP2, Complaint Resolution Procedure for Students Who are Parents, Expectant Parents, or Victims of Domestic or Sexual Violence.

-Glossary of Terms
+Glossary of Terms 2